Benefits of Gentle Exfoliation for Skin Over 40: The Ultimate Guide

 A woman over 40 exfoliating her face with a washcloth.

-Finding the right balance is crucial: too little won’t help, while too much can irritate.
-Used correctly, gentle exfoliation brightens your skin, clears pores, and reduces the appearance of lines, helping you look younger and refreshed.
+Finding the right balance is important: too little won’t help, and too much can irritate.
+But used correctly, gentle exfoliation improves your glow, clears pores, and reduces the appearance of lines, helping you look younger and refreshed.

-It might sound like just another beauty buzzword, but it's actually crucial for revitalizing mature skin.
+It may sound like a beauty buzzword, but it’s essential for revitalizing mature skin!
 Unlike harsher exfoliants, gentle ones won’t irritate your skin.
-They are designed to be kind to your complexion and still deliver great results.
+They’re designed to be kind to your complexion while delivering great results.

-Think of it as giving your skin a friendly nudge.
+Think of it as giving your skin a gentle nudge.
 It helps shed dull, dead cells without causing unnecessary stress.

 Woman looking at her skin in the mirror.
 After 40, we get enlarged pores and dry skin.

-Exfoliation is all about removing those dead skin cells that overstayed their welcome, and there are two main ways to do it: chemical exfoliation and physical exfoliation.
+Exfoliation removes dull, dead skin cells — and there are two main types to know about: physical and chemical exfoliation.

 Bottle of glycolic acid exfoliant and a scrubbing sponge.